yaelshteyer/yaelshteyer/README.md

 🎓 School

 I am currently pursuing an Honours Specialization in Computer Science at the University of Western Ontario.
-I am a third-year student, set to graduate in 2024.
+I am a third-year student, with expected graduation in April 2024.

 💼 Experience